 2020 GMC Sierra 1500 – The Silverado’s General Motors stablemate will also get the 3.0-liter turbodiesel for 2020.

 If you’re locked in on your pickup truck brand loyalty, nothing that we write here will change your mind.
 Ford truck people, Ram (or Dodge) truck folks — you be you.
 If you’re a Chevy truck person, you’re in luck, because this generation of Silverado is the best yet.
 The 2020 Chevrolet Silverado 1500 offers a broad array of capable, attractive and technologically advanced full-size pickups.
 Drive a few before buying your next truck.
-Find a Chevrolet Silverado 1500 for sale
+Find a used Chevrolet Silverado 1500 for sale on Autotrader.

 To gain access to this information, Autotrader attended an event sponsored by the vehicle’s manufacturer.